 Even though your braces contain wires and metal brackets, you won’t experience any problems with x-rays.
 X-rays can, and likely will be taken regularly by both your dentist and orthodontist while you are wearing braces.

 Have additional questions about how braces affect your dental cleanings and x-rays?
-At, Reddick Orthodontics, we will gladly answer any questions you may have.
+At, Melbourne Orthodontics, we will gladly answer any questions you may have.
 We look forward to helping you!